-According to UNESCO, the “oral and intangible heritage of humanity,” often shortened to “intangible heritage,” refers to intangible cultural properties passed down from generation to generation through folklore and folk practice.
+According to the United Nations Educational, Scientific and Cultural Organization (UNESCO), the “oral and intangible heritage of humanity,” often shortened to “intangible heritage,” refers to intangible cultural properties passed down from generation to generation through folklore and folk practice.
 Embodying a country’s ancient memory, history, and culture, it represents a people’s cultural identity and its cultural DNA transmitted from generation to generation, and expresses the wisdom and spirit of the nation.

 Intangible heritage, threatened by factors like rapid industrialization, increasingly convenient transportation, economic globalization, and rural flight, is in greater danger of damage than its counterpart, material or “tangible” heritage.
 To protect these non-material forms of culture, UNESCO, collaborating with many countries, launched the Proclamation of Masterpieces of the Oral and Intangible Heritage of Humanity in 2001.
 In the same year, nineteen cultural elements were recognized as “masterpieces,” including the kunqu opera of China.
 Further proclamations occurred biennially.
 By 2013, twenty-nine Chinese items had been inscribed on UNESCO’s List of Intangible Cultural Heritage.
 In addition to kunqu opera, other elements to make the early list are the guqin (ancient zither), the Uygur Muqam (musical ensembles of Xinjiang), and the Urtiin Duu (Mongolian folk long song).
 The last item was jointly submitted by China and Mongolia.